-ASU provides equal opportunity to qualified employees and students, and to members of the general public who have a disability.
-A reasonable accommodation is granted when appropriate in employment, the application for employment, services, programs, and activities, according to our policy ACD 405.
+Our office facilitates the Americans with Disabilities Act requests for reasonable accommodations.
+A reasonable accommodation is granted when appropriate in employment, the application for employment, services, programs and activities.
 Individuals with a disability are those who have a physical or mental impairment that substantially limits one or more major life activities, has a record of such impairment, or are regarded as having such impairment.
 Read our policies below for details.

 ASU’s Breastfeeding Support Committee provides resources to nursing mothers who may need a private, comfortable space for their breastfeeding needs.
-Learn more about our breastfeeding support for the Downtown Phoenix, Tempe and West campuses.
+Learn more about our breastfeeding support for the Downtown Phoenix, Polytechnic, Tempe and West campuses.

-Limited English Proficiency
+Limited English proficiency